cert-orangecyberdefense/world_watch/README.md

 **Description:**

-Endpoint used to authenticate users email and password.
-In response user receive a key that is used to access other endpoints related to users and API keys.

 User can be authenticated only if it exists in database and `is_active` flag is set to `True`.

 After authentication user receive a `LoginToken` if it exists.
 If the token doesn’t exist, a new one is created with 8 hours expiration.
 If the token expires, it will be refreshed when user log in again.